japila-books/spark-sql-internals/docs/expressions/Expression.md

 Used when `Expression` is requested to <<genCode, genCode>>.

 | [[eval]] `eval`
-a| *Interpreted (non-code-generated) expression evaluation* that evaluates an expression to a JVM object for a given link:spark-sql-InternalRow.adoc[internal binary row] (without <<genCode, generating a corresponding Java code>>.)
+a| *Interpreted (non-code-generated) expression evaluation* that evaluates an expression to a JVM object for a given spark-sql-InternalRow.md[internal binary row] (without <<genCode, generating a corresponding Java code>>.)

 NOTE: By default accepts `EmptyRow`, i.e. `null`.